SteveJustin1963/tec-Moonwatch/README.md

 # tec-Moonwatch
-TEC-1, optical tracking of anything in the sky, even UFO's
+TEC-1, optical tracking of anything in the sky, even UFOs, UAPs and other demons

 # Ref